 The Bible also does not instruct us to pray to Mary.
 This is a Catholic teaching that gave Mary a “saving office.”
 The Catholic church claims that she grants us “the gifts of eternal salvation,” and that she carries “the titles of Advocate, Helper, Benefactress, and Mediatrix.”
 Catechism of the Catholic Church, p.
 252. This teaching is contrary to what scripture says. https://bibleask.org/should-i-ask-of-the-virgin-mary-or-go-directly-to-the-father/

 The Lord declares that, “There is one Mediator between God and men, the Man Christ Jesus” (1 Timothy 2:5).
 Only through Jesus can the sinner be reconciled to God (John 14:5–6; Romans 5:1–2).
 The Bible, here, clearly rules out the need of human mediators and the supposed value that some have attached to such attempted mediation.

 The Bible teaches that we are to “Worship God!” alone (Revelation 19:10; 22:9).
+All adoration, devotion and love should be to God only (Deuteronomy 6:5).
 Mary herself taught us to glorify God as the only Savior, “My soul glorifies the Lord and my spirit rejoices in God my Savior, for He has been mindful of the humble state of His servant.
 From now on all generations will call me blessed, for the Mighty One has done great things for me — holy is His name” (Luke 1:46-49).

 Check out our Bible Answers page for more information on a variety of topics.